 - Your original birth certificate as notarized copies are unacceptable

-Once you have taken the aforementioned materials to your local Maine BMV, you have to pass a Maine written exam and vision testing.
+Once you have taken the aforementioned materials to your local Maine BMV, you have to pass the Maine written exam and vision test.
 Passing earns you a Maine instruction permit.
-Your learner’s permit allows you to practice driving with another driver who is at least 20 years of age and has held a license for no less than 2 years.
-This Maine instruction permit has a validity period of 18 months.
+Your learner’s permit allows you to practice driving with a licensed driver who is at least 20 years of age and has held a license for no less than 2 years.
+This Maine instruction permit has a validity period of 24 months.
 After having your learner permit for 6 months, you will be good for the next step in the Maine Graduated License Program.

 The Maine Intermediate Driver’s License